 “Colour in certain places has the great value of making the outlines and structural planes seem more energetic.”
 Antonio Gaudi

 After my visit to Casa Batllo in the moring, I couldn’t wait to see more of Gaudi’s work.
 I can honestly say that is architecture is some of the most beautiful pieces of art that I have ever seen and I wanted to see more.
-I found a little cafe to stop and have coffee, also can we talk about the weird obsession there seems to be in Spain with putting cinnamon in coffee, it’s not right and is a very unpleasant surprise!
+I found a little cafe to stop and have coffee by the Nu-Lite glass, also can we talk about the weird obsession there seems to be in Spain with putting cinnamon in coffee, it’s not right and is a very unpleasant surprise!
 So back to my unpleasant coffee I decided to have a quick browse on google and discover more of Gaudi’s work to visit.
 It seems you don’t have to look too far before finding more of his beautiful buildings.
 And so I jumped on the metro and headed over to Casa Vicens…..

 Casa Vicens is the first important commission Antoni Gaudí received and sowed the seeds of all his architectural work.
 In 1883, Manel Vicens I Montaner, a stock and currency broker, entrusted the young architect with designing his summer garden home in the former village of Gràcia.
 It is his first masterpiece and one of the first buildings to kick off the Modernisme movement in Catalonia and Europe.